The “Good in Practice, Bad in Matches” Myth

 Tom is confused, but if you’re paying attention, you’ll notice that none of the shots Tom was forced to play in his match were actually practiced during his hitting session yesterday, and even the one that he could have practiced – the awkward short slice – he chose not to.

 Let’s take the overhead as a final example.
 Many players possess the physical skill to produce a great overhead, but for few is it habituated.
-If you drill 10, 20, 50 overheads, you’ll get the feeling down, the spacing, the movement, and you might hit the last 10 in a row perfectly, but the ability to come out cold, minimal warm-up, and crack the first 10 in a row?
+If you drill 10, 20, 50 overheads, you’ll get the feeling down – the spacing, the movement, the timing – and you might hit the last 10 in a row perfectly, but the ability to come out cold, minimal warm-up, and crack the first 10 in a row?
 That’s rare.

 In matches, you often go 10-20 minutes between overheads.
 You’ll hit one at 1-1, the next at 4-3, and the third on set point in the tiebreak.
 So ask yourself this: which practice overhead is more predictive of your level under those conditions?
 The first overhead of the day, when you were out-of-rhythm, or the 50th, before which you’d just practiced 49?